Compare LIMS Software for Construction Materials Testing Labs

 • Which ASTM, AASHTO, and ISO templates are included out of the box?

-• Can your system manage field-to-lab workflows without manual steps?
+• Can the system manage field-to-lab workflows without manual steps?

 • What does onboarding and technician training look like?

-• How do you support legacy data migration from spreadsheets or old systems?
+• How do you support data migration from spreadsheets or legacy systems?

 • Is your platform cloud-based, on-premise, or hybrid?